liesnikov/extensible-elaborator/paper/main.md

 Others like Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
 Lean is a prominent example of a language that with bootstrapping [@mouraLeanTheoremProver2021] aims to bring more extensibility to the users [@leonardodemouraLeanMetaprogramming2021].

-All of the languages above make use of the notion of metavariables (also known as "existential variables" [@teamCoqProofAssistant2022 chap.
-2.2.1]) to represent an as-of-yet unknown part of the term.
+All of the languages above make use of the notion of metavariables, also known as "existential variables" [@teamCoqProofAssistant2022, chap.
+2.2.1], to represent an as-of-yet unknown part of the term.
 Solving metavariables is part of a process called elaboration, which turns user-friendly syntax into principled core syntax.
 We propose a new architecture for an extensible elaborator for dependently-typed languages.
 The idea is to provide an API that allows users to tap into the elaboration procedure with their own custom solvers that can manipulate metavariables and constraints placed on them.